-Join Ellery Connell for an in-depth discussion in this video Animation basics, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Animation basics, part of Learning MODO 601.

 In this video, we'll have a look at different types of animation and what can …be accomplished when animating in 3D.
 Now, there are essentially, as far as …we'll look at this, three different types of animation. …There's simple animation where the motion of objects and vertices, and polygons is …based off of simple points of time, like this bouncing ball. …Where all that's going on in the animation is that the ball is set in …different places at different times.
 And once those different frames are run …together, you get the effect of an animation.…

 There's then more complex animation, where some pieces are controlled by other pieces. …In the case of this robot, there is these unrendered pieces. …These spheres and these circles that control different aspects of the robot's animation. …Like this controls the blinking of the eye, these ones over here control the …rotation of the claws.
 Or the different angle that the claw can …take, and then the movement of the arm is actually, instead of basing this off of …

 - Working with modeling tools

 Modeling for Product Visualization in MODOwith Ellery Connell4h 13m Intermediate

 2. The MODO Layout Tabs